 Numbers vs. Engagement

-Choosing Your App development Platform
+Choosing Your App development Platform: iOS of Android

 Comparison of iOS vs Android Development

-|Strong market share, especially in the US||Smaller overall install base|
+|Strong market share, especially in the US||Short app reviews process|

 |Tools are more advanced and stable||Built in beta testing and staged rollout|

 |Gives more publicity and press opportunities|